Hispanic Inventors, a Hispanic Heritage Speech

 • Victor Ochoa – Early Airplane Inventor and patented the electric brake used on trains.

-• Dr. Ellen Ochoa – The first Hispanic woman to go to space, inventor of three optical research patents.
+• Dr. Ellen Ochoa – The first Hispanic woman astronaut, inventor of three optical research patents.

-• Julio C. Palmaz – Granted over 40 patents including the commonly used heart stent.
+• Julio C. Palmaz – Granted over 40 patents including the commonly used intravascular stent and inductee into the National Inventors Hall Of Fame®

 • Oscar Marty – Inventor of a modular system for casting reinforced concrete buildings on site.